Pennsylvania

 A voter who has received a mail-in ballot, but now wants to vote in-person on Election Day, should bring their ballot and the pre-addressed outer return envelope to their polling place to be voided.
 After they surrender their ballot and envelope and sign a declaration, they can then vote a regular ballot.
 Best practice, however, to avoid confusion, is to bring the whole package (the ballot, the inner secrecy envelope, and the pre-addressed outer return envelope).

-If the voter is not able to provide the ballot and the return envelope that the voter received in the mail, the voter will be permitted to vote a provisional ballot, which is a paper ballot that is set aside and counted once it is clear the voter is eligible to vote.
+If the voter is not able to bring the mail ballot and the return envelope that the voter received in the mail to their polling location, the voter may vote a provisional ballot, which is a paper ballot that the board of elections will review after election day and count if the voter is eligible to vote.

 The County Board of Elections has seven days to determine the validity of a provisional ballot.
 The voter may check the status of the voter’s provisional ballot after seven days at check status of provisional ballot or calling 1-877-VOTESPA (1-877-868-3772).